 Why Choose Us?

 - Individualized Care and Specialty Expertise: We use customized exam protocols for each patient based on age, size, symptoms, and disease process.
 Board-certified pediatric radiologists and neuroradiologists with subspecialty expertise in the disease or organ system being evaluated will review and interpret your child’s images.

-Safety: Because your child's growing body is more sensitive to ionizing radiation than an adult's, we adjust our equipment and procedures to deliver "child size" doses during exams.
-Our physicians and physicists are leaders in adjusting equipment and procedures to deliver the lowest possible dose to young patients.
+- Safety: Children are more sensitive to ionizing radiation than adults.
+Together with our expert physicists, our physicians have acted as leaders in adjusting equipment and procedures to deliver the lowest possible dose to young patients.
 We helped develop Image Gently guidelines so hospitals across the country can minimize children's exposure to radiation during medical procedures.
 Read more about our commitment to safety.

 - Environment: Our imaginative décor and experienced team of pediatric radiologists, nurses, technologists and child life specialists makes your child's visit as safe, pleasant and comfortable as possible.
 Age-appropriate distraction techniques are used to help ease anxiety.